 The latter might be closer to the truth as Garena asked for a proof of purchase next and when Renzu provided them with a screenshot of the transaction, they asked for credit card details.
 Renzu couldn't provide more information due to expired notifications, at which point Garena closed the case, tagged it as "resolved" and told Renzu they would keep working on it.

-Fast forward two weeks, at least, and Renzu is posting this thread on Reddit , still without any progress.
-One of the commenters made a point that Garena "sounds like a horrible company ", citing bitcoin mining, bad esports organisation and professional team mishandling as the reasons for this description.
+Fast forward two weeks, at least, and Renzu is , still without any progress.
+One of the commenters made a point that Garena " ", citing bitcoin mining, bad esports organisation and professional team mishandling as the reasons for this description.

 Another user replied to this comment by pointing out the fact that both Riot Games and Garena are owned by Tencent and keeping things in-house is likely the reason why this partnership isn't breaking apart.